hasl-sensor/integration/README.md

 - sensor: (optional) Sensor to determine if status should be updated.
 If sensor is 'on', or if this option is not set, update will be done.

+- interval: (optional) Number of minutes between updates, default 5, min 5 and max 60.

+- timewindow: (optionl) The number of minutes to look ahead when requesting the departure board from the api.
+Default 30, min 5 and max 60.

+- sensor: (optional) Specify the name of a binary_sensor to determine if this sensor should be updated.
+If sensor is 'on', or if this option is not set, update will be done.

+- name: (optional) The name of the sensor (default is "HASL_<siteid>")

+- friendly_name: (optional) Used as display name, if not specifed the name is used by default

 **sensor value**

 The sensor value is the number of minutes to the next departure.
 There are also a number of attributes: